denkspuren/typst_programming/README.md

 ## Literate Programming for Typst in Typst

 Just an idea: I guess it is possible to write Typst programms as literate programms with an appropriate Typst template.

+My first attempts towards this idea can be found in folder [LiterateProgramming](LiterateProgramming/)